-As of March 29, 2024, the Company had gasoline and diesel contracts for approximately 1.0 million gallons and natural gas contracts for approximately 0.2 Metric Million British Thermal Units outstanding through June of fiscal 2024.
+As of March 29, 2024 June 28, 2024, the Company had gasoline and diesel contracts for approximately 1.0 million 0.1 million gallons and natural gas contracts for approximately 0.2 Metric Million British Thermal Units outstanding through June of fiscal 2024.
 The Company does not record its gasoline, diesel and natural gas fuel agreements as hedges for accounting purposes.
-The impact on earnings related to the change in fair value of these unsettled contracts was a gain of \$ 0.9 million for the three months ended March 29, 2024 and a loss of \$ 1.5 million for the three months ended March 31, 2023.
-The impact on earnings related to the change in fair value of these unsettled contracts was a gain of \$ 0.1 million for the six months ended March 29, 2024 and a loss of \$ 1.3 million for the six months ended March 31, 2023.
-As of March 29, 2024, the Company had \$ 0.2 million of gasoline, diesel and natural gas fuel agreements recorded within "Accrued expenses and other current liabilities" in the Consolidated Balance Sheet.
+The impact on earnings related to the change in fair value of these unsettled contracts was a gain of \$0.9 million \$0.1 million for the three months ended March 29, 2024 June 28, 2024 and a loss gain of \$1.5 million \$1.8 million for the three months ended March 31, 2023 June 30, 2023.
+The impact on earnings related to the change in fair value of these unsettled contracts was a gain of \$0.1 million for the six nine months ended March 29, 2024 June 28, 2024 and a loss gain of \$1.3 million \$0.5 million for the six nine months ended March 31, 2023 June 30, 2023.
+As of March 29, 2024 June 28, 2024, the Company had \$0.2 million \$0.1 million of gasoline diesel and natural gas fuel agreements recorded within "Accrued expenses and other current liabilities" in the Consolidated Balance Sheet.

-The following table summarizes the location of realized and unrealized (gain) loss for the Company's derivatives not designated as hedging instruments in the Consolidated and Combined Statements of Income (in thousands):
+The following table summarizes the location of realized and unrealized loss (gain) loss for the Company's derivatives not designated as hedging instruments in the Consolidated and Combined Statements of Income (in thousands):